Truong-Giang-2710/License-Plate-/Readme.txt

 - Extracted license plate characters are displayed on screen using Tesseract OCR.
 - Captured license plate images are saved automatically in the "./AutoCaptured/" folder.

-This project is a Windows desktop application for license plate recognition using EmguCV (a .NET wrapper for OpenCV).
+I coded this project which is a Windows desktop application for license plate recognition using EmguCV (a .NET wrapper for OpenCV).
 The application features two main modes: **Auto** and **Manual**

  🛠️ Manual Processing
 - Allows the user to load and manually enhance license plate images (especially those with blur, noise, glare, etc.).